-Mayo County Council and Galway County Council were to identify systems directly adjacent to estuarine and coastal waters and water courses as well as systems serving large populations.
-Mayo County Council and Galway County Council were to undertake investigation of the likely extent of microbial contamination of Designated Shellfish Waters from adjoining dwellings and Section 4 licensed activities.
+Kerry County Council were to identify systems directly adjacent to estuarine and coastal waters and water courses as well as systems serving large populations, and to undertake investigation of the likely extent of microbial contamination of Designated Shellfish Waters from adjoining dwellings and Section 4 licenses activities.
 Section 70 of the Water Services Act 2007 places a duty of care on owners of septic tanks and provides local authorities with enforcement powers including prosecution to address any problems identified.

-The Report on Possible Risks from On-Site-Wastewater Treatment Systems on Designated Shellfish Water Areas, received from Galway County Council and Mayo County Council for the Killary Harbour Designated Shellfish Water Area has been reviewed and it is considered that it would be prudent to implement additional measures, to those listed in the report, as follows to ensure compliance with the Pollution Reduction Programme requirements:
+The Report on Possible Risks from On-Site-Wastewater Treatment Systems on Designated Shellfish Water Areas, received from Kerry County Council for the Cromane Designated Shellfish Water Area has been reviewed and it is considered that it would be prudent to implement additional measures, to those listed in the report, as follows to ensure compliance with the Pollution Reduction Programme requirements:

-- carry out assessments of the dwellings directly adjacent to the foreshore to identify those systems that may be impacting on Shellfish Water Quality - a questionnaire should be used to assist with the assessment of the high risk areas adjacent to Shellfish Water Areas.
+• a questionnaire should be used to assist with the assessment of the high risk areas adjacent to Shellfish

+Water Areas.
 The focus of the questionnaire should be to assess the possible microbial risk to the shellfish water area from dwellings in close proximity.
-Dwellings should be assessed to determine - (a) if there is some form of on-site treatment, - (b) if the system is properly functioning. - (c) if there are dwellings with no treatment - (d) if there are discharges to a sewer that discharges directly to the seashore - (e) if there is a good buffer zone of quality drainage and percolation between the system and the waterfront - The need for on-site inspections based on the national implementation plan to be drawn up by the EPA should be factored into the overall risked based approach for inspections under the Water Services (Amendment) Act 2012. - Galway County Council and Mayo County Council should take the necessary follow up enforcement action with the occupiers of dwellings where there is risk of untreated effluent entering the designated waters - All new planning applications for dwellings to be served by on-site waste water treatment systems in the Local Authority Area should be required to demonstrate compliance with the EPA Code of Good Practice for Waste Water Treatment & Disposal Systems Serving Single Houses.
-This will minimise any potential risk of discharge of pathogens to the shellfish water from any new dwelling in the area.
+Dwellings should be assessed to determine

+- (a) if there is some form of on-site treatment, - (b) if the system is properly functioning, - (c) if there are dwellings with no treatment - (d) if there are discharges to a sewer that discharges directly to the seashore - (e) if there is a good buffer zone of quality drainage and percolation between the system and the waterfront - An advisory leaflet on management of OSWWTS's should be issued to each relevant dwelling in the catchment by Kerry Council.
+This will comply with an education mitigation measure included in the SEA which is outlined in the PRP - The need for on-site inspections based on the national implementation plan to be drawn up by the EPA should be factored into the overall risked based approach for inspections under the Water Services (Amendment) Act 2012. - All new planning applications for dwellings to be served by on-site waste water treatment systems in the Local Authority Area should be required to demonstrate compliance with the EPA Code of Good Practice for Waste Water Treatment & Disposal Systems Serving Single Houses.
+This will minimise any potential risk of discharge of pathogens to the shellfish water from any new dwelling in the area. - follow up with the measures/enforcement programme as detailed to ensure compliance with the Pollution Reduction Programme requirements: